• Sign Up

 The unofficial fall campaign kickoff statewide occurs in Fancy Farm in August, but local Democrats held their own unofficial start Friday afternoon with an open house at the party’s new headquarters.

-Democratic candidates also stopped in to shake hands and to chat with supporters.
+Democratic candidates also stopped in to shake hands and to chat with supporters at the North Green Street location.

 The local party chair, Justin Wright, said local Democrats—and independents—are getting fired up for the fall elections and want their voices to be heard.
 He said the economy and education, including special education, are some of the topics that are on people’s minds.